 Petroleum jelly and hot matches are not effective treatments for removing ticks or tick parts from your skin.
 These methods may make matters worse by triggering the tick to release more of its bodily fluids, and that could cause further infection.

 Kill the tick.
-Once you have successfully removed the tick, kill it by placing it in an alcohol solution.
+Once you have successfully removed the tick, kill it by placing it in a container with rubbing alcohol in it.
 Don't crush the tick in your hands or with your fingernails because the fluids it releases may contain infected bacteria.

 - Clean the bite site.
 Wash the bite site thoroughly with hand antiseptic or soap and water.
 And, thoroughly wash your hands.

 Monitor the bite site.
 In the following days and weeks, watch the bite site for a rash and pay close attention to any signs and symptoms that develop such as fever, muscle aches or joint pain.

 - Lyme disease.
-American Lyme Disease Foundation. http://www.aldf.com/lyme.shtml#removal.
-Accessed May 4, 2012.
+American Lyme Disease Foundation. http://aldf.com/lyme-disease/#prevent.
+Accessed June 20, 2015.

 - Preventing tick bites.
-Centers for Disease Control and Prevention. http://www.cdc.gov/ticks/avoid/on_people.html.
-Accessed May 4, 2012.
+Centers for Disease Control and Prevention. http://www.cdc.gov/lyme/prev/index.html.
+Accessed June 10, 2015.